 Zika Virus Resource Center

 With infection rates of Zika virus increasing rapidly, physicians should be prepared to handle cases of the virus and answer patients' questions.
 In the continental United States, Zika cases have been confirmed in returning travelers and infections through sexual transmission have been documented.
-The Florida Department of Health has concluded that a high likelihood exists that Zika virus infections are being caused by bites of local Ades aegypti mosquitoes.
+The Florida Department of Health has concluded that a high likelihood exists that Zika virus infections are being caused by bites of local Aedes aegypti mosquitoes.
 As a result, a travel warning has been issued for the Wynwood and Miami Beach areas of Miami-Dade County, Florida.
 The AMA will update this resource center regularly to provide information to the public, physicians and other health care workers as they seek to learn more.

 View CDC/AMA Webinar on Zika Virus

 The webinar "Preparing for Zika Transmission in the U.S." presented by the AMA in partnership with the Centers for Disease Control and Prevention (CDC) is now available for viewing.
 Listen to CDC Medical Epidemiologist Susan Hills, MBBS, MTH, present an update on the epidemiological and clinical aspects of the current outbreak.
 CDC Medical Officer Kiran Perkins, MD, MPH, presented on the implications for pregnant women, including CDC's updated interim clinical guidance, before fielding questions from webinar participants.

 The CDC Health Alert Network: CDC Expands Guidance for Travel and Testing of Pregnant Women, Women of Reproductive Age and Their Partners for Zika Virus Infection Related to Mosquito-Born Zika Virus Transmission in Miami-Dade, Florida.